Electric polarization and magnetization in metals

-The first term of (\ref{metalsIntra}) gives a vanishing contribution to $\eta_{\alpha\boldsymbol{R}'';\beta\boldsymbol{R}'}^{(1)}(\omega)$ for both metals and trivial insulators initially occupying their zero temperature electronic ground state.
-In contrast, although the second and third terms of (\ref{metalsIntra}) as well give vanishing contributions to $\eta_{\alpha\boldsymbol{R}'';\beta\boldsymbol{R}'}^{(1)}(\omega)$ for such trivial insulators, they give rise to finite contributions if the crystal is metallic; these finite contributions involve only the states with energies ``near'' the Fermi energy (see Appendix \ref{Appendix:EDM}).
-Due to the form of this interaction term we will later describe the first-order modifications that involve the second term of (\ref{EDM1metal}) as being ``intraband''.
+The first contribution (that involving $\xi^a_{nn}$) to this interaction term gives a vanishing contribution to $\eta_{\alpha\boldsymbol{R}'';\beta\boldsymbol{R}'}^{(1)}(\omega)$ for both metals and trivial insulators initially occupying their $T=0$ electronic ground state (see Appendix \ref{Appendix:EDM}).
+In contrast, although the second and third contributions as well give vanishing contributions to $\eta_{\alpha\boldsymbol{R}'';\beta\boldsymbol{R}'}^{(1)}(\omega)$ for trivial insulators, they give rise to finite contributions if the crystal is metallic; these finite contributions involve only those occupied $\ket{n\boldsymbol{k}}$ with energies ``near'' the Fermi energy.
+Due to the form of this interaction term we will later describe the first-order modifications that involve the second term of (\ref{EDM1metal}) as being ``intraband.''
 Such an identification of interaction terms that give rise to inter- and intraband contributions at linear response is implicit in the earlier works of Blount \cite{Blount} and others \footnote{See, e.g., \cite{Aversa}, \cite{Sipe1993}, and references therein.}.
 The primary difference between our approach and those is that this investigation is a limiting case of a more general framework within which spatial and temporal variation of electric and magnetic fields can be taken into account; that is not the case in earlier works.